microsoft/SynapseML/website/docs/features/http/about.md

 HTTP on Spark encapsulates the entire HTTP protocol within Spark's datatypes.
 Uses can create flexible web clients that communicate with a wide variety of endpoints.
-MMLSpark provides methods to convert between Scala case classes, Spark types, and Apache HTTP Core types.
+SynapseML provides methods to convert between Scala case classes, Spark types, and Apache HTTP Core types.
 A common representation makes it easy to work with HTTP on spark from Scala, Python, or any other spark compatible language.
 This common